 Name Date

 Brainstorm

 Name an important incident/event in your life: Why is that important to you?
 How is it significant?

--

-→
+►

+►

+►

-Narrow Your Topic: Put a star by the event in you answer the questions below to further expand on the
+Narrow Your Topic: Put a star by the event in your brainstorm that you want to write about and answer the questions below to further expand on that idea.

 Describe the Setting: (when and where)

-Describe the Other People who will make an app earance in your narrative: (name a characteristic or

-physical description for each person - include your
+Describe the Other People who will make an appearance in your narrative: (name a characteristic or physical description for each person - include yourself!)